Same-sex marriage in Illinois: Reactions and commentary

 On November 5, President Obama tweeted "This is huge...the Illinois House just passed marriage equality."
 The White House also released a statement by the President stating: "As President, I have always believed that gay and lesbian Americans should be treated fairly and equally under the law.
 Over time, I also came to believe that same-sex couples should be able to get married like anyone else.
 So tonight, Michelle and I are overjoyed for all the committed couples in Illinois whose love will now be as legal as ours – and for their friends and family who have long wanted nothing more than to see their loved ones treated fairly and equally under the law."
-Chicago Mayor Rahm Emanuel tweeted his reaction: "With one vote, countless couples will be acknowledged for what they are under the law – families just like everyone else.
+Mayor Emanuel tweeted his reaction: "With one vote, countless couples will be acknowledged for what they are under the law – families just like everyone else.
 Great day!"

-Bishop Larry D. Trotter of the Sweet Holy Spirit Church in Chicago, who helped lead opposition to the bill, applauded legislators "who stood up for God.
+Bishop Larry Trotter of the Sweet Holy Spirit Church in Chicago, who helped lead opposition to the bill, applauded legislators "who stood up for God.
 Regardless of the passage of SB10, we will always believe that marriage is between one man and one woman", Trotter said.
 "Yet we will still love the members of the LGBT community.
 We pray God's Grace, Mercy and Blessings over the state of Illinois and the United States of America."